syslogic/cloudbuild-android/README.md

 ![Screenshot 01](https://github.com/syslogic/cloudbuild-android-builder/raw/master/screenshots/screenshot_01.png)

  - After having built it, a new container should show up below `gcr.io/$PROJECT_ID/cloudbuild/android-builder`.
- - The container can then be referenced in another Android project's source repository's `cloudbuild.yaml`; for example:
+ - The container can then be referenced in another Android project's source repository's `cloudbuild.yaml`.
+ - For example, this uploads the built APK file eg. to `gs://eu.artifacts.$PROJECT_ID.appspot.com/android/`:

 ````
 # cloudbuild.yaml